Estimated reading time: 8 minutes

 Tanks larger than 30-gallon should not be used for crested geckos that weigh less than 25 grams.
 Hatchlings and juvenile crested geckos should not be housed in such big tanks because they can have difficulty finding food and water.

 A big tank can also be scary for small crested geckos if there aren’t enough hides in them.
 Such a big tank will also make it more difficult for you to keep an eye on your crested gecko’s health and behavior.

 In this article, you’ll learn what big tank sizes are available for crested geckos and the pros and cons of bigger tanks.
 You’ll also find a few recommended big tanks.

 Tank Sizes for Crested Geckos

 A lot of reptile brands have vertical terrariums in standard sizes.
-The descriptions that are given to these tank sizes are different from brand to brand.
-You can find these standard sizes in the table below (with my own size description).
+However, the descriptions that are given to these tank sizes can differ from brand to brand.
+You can find these standard sizes in the table below (with my size description).